-The Company includes in the statement of cash flows the cash inflows and cash outflows arising from financial assets and liabilities with a high turnover period on a net basis.
+The Company includes in the cash-flow statement the cash inflows and cash outflows arising from financial assets and liabilities with a high turnover period on a net basis.
 For this purpose, the turnover period is considered to be high when the period between the acquisition and maturity date is less than six months.

-Bank overdrafts repayable on demand that do not form part of the Company's cash management are not included under "Cash and Cash Equivalents" in the consolidated statement of cash flows.
+Bank overdrafts repayable on demand that do not form part of the Company's cash management are not included under "Cash and Cash Equivalents" in the consolidated cash-flow statement.
 Bank overdrafts are recognised as financial liabilities under "Bank Borrowings" in the balance sheet.